spacetelescope/jwst/docs/jwst/resample/arguments.rst

     (VAR_RNOISE) array stored in each input image.
 If the VAR_RNOISE array does not exist, the variance is set to 1 for all pixels (equal weighting).
-    If `weight_type=exptime`, the scaling value will be set equal to the exposure time found in the image header.
+    If `weight_type=exptime`, the scaling value will be set equal to the measurement time (TMEASURE) found in the image header if available; if unavailable, the scaling will be set equal to the exposure time (EFFEXPTM).

 ``--single`` (bool, default=False)
     If set to `True`, resample each input image into a separate output.
 If